-A couple of weeks ago I had some beautiful tomatoes sitting on the counter that were close to their demise.
+A couple of weeks ago, I had some beautiful tomatoes sitting on the counter that were close to their demise.
 In such situations my solution is to roast the food and then figure out a recipe later.
-The great thing about roasted vegetables and fruit is that most can be kept in the refrigerator (in an airtight container) for up to 2 days.
-On this occasion I added a head of garlic and three red onions figuring I would make pizza of some sort.
+The great thing about roasted vegetables and fruit is they can usually be kept in the refrigerator (in an airtight container) for up to 3 days.
+On this occasion, I added a head of garlic and three red onions figuring I would make pizza of some sort.
 The next day Rob and I went down to Joe's Pizza and bought a ball of dough so I could experiment a little.

 Many years ago I lived in New York and the one pizza shop I remember was Joe's on Bleecker.
 Their Sicilian crust was so buttery and crunchy while the pizza was still perfectly doughy.
 Heaven.
 For a girl on a budget it was always a treat to sit with my favorite NY slice and people-watch in Greenwich Village.

 A few years ago a Joe's Pizza (seemingly associated with the original on Bleecker) opened in our fine city of Santa Monica.
 It's really more than I could have hoped for in life.
 It turns out that this Joe's was opened by the original founder's former son-in-law.
 Confused?
 If you like pizza parlor gossip here's an explainer.
-The Santa Monica Joe's makes some solid pie so I'm not complaining.
-Plus, when I don't feel like making pizza dough the guys over there are always happy to sell us a round.
+The Santa Monica Joe's makes decent pie so I'm not complaining.

 I already had an heirloom tomato and herb goat cheese recipe, but the crust didn't always crisp up right because the tomatoes weren't roasted.
 Once you introduce tomatoes to any form of salt it's a big wet mess.
 Roasting is a easy way to get the flavor but avoid the moisture.
 (I mentioned roasting in my Eggless Peach Ice Cream post for this same reason.)
 If high ion concentration and cellular walls are your thing here's an article you might like on salting vegetables.